Skip to main content

 • All land in a drainage district being assessed according to benefits derived, including public lands.

-• Requiring that special assessment notices include the estimated percentage and dollar amounts apportioned to the recipient’s land, the estimated annual total of all project assessments, and the estimated project assessment duration.
+• Requiring that special assessment notices include the estimated percentage and dollar amounts apportioned to the recipient’s land, the estimated annual total of project assessments, and the estimated project assessment duration.

 • Keeping records of public drain work in a manner so the public can view them and understand the scope of work completed and the cost associated with the types and dates of maintenance performed on a drain.